 Except in the case of DOT log violations, discipline must be taken within 20 days after the Company's knowledge of the incident or in cases of dishonesty or substance abuse, within 20 days after completion of the investigation.
-In the case of DOT log violations, the Company must issue discipline within 40 days from receipt of such logs at the operator's home domicile.
+In the case of DOT log violations the Company must issue discipline within 40 days from receipt of such logs at the operator's home domicile.
+In determining the appropriate level of discipline for attendance, the full previous year's attendance record can be used.
 Discipline based on mystery rider reports or statements from commission agents must be issued within 30 days of the incident, not the date it was reported to the Company.

-ARTICLE G-8.
-GRIEVANCE PROCEDURE
+ARTICLE G-8 GRIEVANCE PROCEDURE